WhatsApp Preview

 How do I update a WhatsApp link preview after changing my OG tags?+

+WebP support in WhatsApp previews is inconsistent, particularly on older Android devices.
+WhatsApp may silently fail to load WebP images without showing any error.
 JPG images work most reliably across WhatsApp on both iOS and Android.
 PNG is also supported.
-Keep your file size under 300KB for fastest preview generation — WhatsApp generates previews while the link is being typed, and large images cause slow or failed preview generation.
-Avoid WebP if broad device compatibility is important, as older Android versions may not support it in WhatsApp.
+Keep your file size under 300KB for fastest preview generation — WhatsApp generates previews while the link is being typed, and large images can slow or fail preview generation.
+If broad device compatibility matters, serve your og:image as JPG rather than WebP.

 Does WhatsApp show the description in link previews?+